m-allik/SocEpi/README.md

 #How to use

-Please take a look at the user guide for examles of how to use the package.
+Please take a look at the user guide or function help files for examples of how to use the package.

 #Feedback